oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 ## Purpose

-This FPGA tutorial demonstrates an example of using the `mem_channel` buffer property in conjucation with the `-Xsno-interleaving` flag to reduce the amount of resources required to implement a DPC++ FPGA design.
+This FPGA tutorial demonstrates an example of using the `mem_channel` buffer property in conjuction with the `-Xsno-interleaving` flag to reduce the amount of resources required to implement a DPC++ FPGA design.

-By default, the Intel® oneAPI DPC++ compiler configures each global memory type in a burst-interleaved manner where memory words are interleaved across the memory channels.
-This generally leads to better throughput because it prevents load imbalance by ensuring that memory accesses to not favor one external memory channel over another.
-This configuration is usually expensive in terms of FPGA resources because the global memory interconnect required to orchestrate the memory accesses across all the channels is complex.
+By default, the Intel® oneAPI DPC++ compiler configures each global memory type in a burst-interleaved manner where memory words are interleaved across the available memory channels.
+This usually leads to better throughput because it prevents load imbalance by ensuring that memory accesses to not favor one external memory channel over another.
+However, this configuration can be expensive in terms of FPGA resources because the global memory interconnect required to orchestrate the memory accesses across all the channels is complex.

-The Intel® oneAPI DPC++ compiler enables you to disable burst-interleaving and to assign buffers to invidual channels.
-There are two advantages for such
+The Intel® oneAPI DPC++ compiler allows to avoid this area overhead by disabling burst-interleaving and assigning buffers to invidual channels.
+There are two advantages for such configuration:
-configuration:
-1. A simpler global memory interconnect is built which requires a smaller amount of FPGA resources than the interconnect needed for the interleaving configuration.
+1. A simpler global memory interconnect is built which requires a smaller amount of FPGA resources than the interconnect needed for the burst-interleaving configuration.
 2. Potential improvements to the global memory bandwidth utilization due to less contention at each memory channel.

-Burst-interleaving should only be disabled in situations where satisfactory load balancing can be achived by assigning buffers to individual banks.
+Burst-interleaving should only be disabled in situations where satisfactory load balancing can be achived by assigning buffers to individual channels.
-Otherwise, the global memory bandwidth utilization may go down which will negatively impact your throughput.
+Otherwise, the global memory bandwidth utilization may be reduced down which will negatively impact the throughput of your design.

 To disable burst-interleaving, you need to assign a memory channel to each buffer using the `mem_channel` buffer property:
 ```c++
 buffer a_buf(a_vec, {property::buffer::mem_channel{1}});
 buffer b_buf(b_vec, {property::buffer::mem_channel{2}});
 ```
+The ID of the lowest available memory channel is 1.
 You also need to pass the `-Xsno-interleaving` to your `dpcpp` command.
-The ID of the lowest available memory channel is 1.

-Note that for FPGA boards that have multiple memory types, it is possible to select which memory you want disable interleaving for by passing the memory type to the `-Xsno-interleaving` flag:
+Note that for FPGA boards that have multiple memory types, it is possible to select which memory you want to disable burst-interleaving for by passing the memory type to the `-Xsno-interleaving` flag:
 `-Xsno-interleaving=<global_memory_type>`.
 The memory type is usually indicated in the board specification XML file.

 ### Tutorial Design
 The basic function performed by the tutorial kernel is an addition of 3 vectors.
-When interleaving is disabled, each buffer is assigned to a specific memory channel depending on how many channels are available.
+When burst-interleaving is disabled, each buffer is assigned to a specific memory channel depending on how many channels are available.

 In the `CMakeLists.txt` file, the macro `NO_INTERLEAVING` is defined when the `-Xsno-interleaving` flag is passed to the `dpcpp` command.

-Moreover, the macro `FOUR_CHANNELS` is defined only when the design is compiled for the Stratix® 10 GX FPGA because that board has an external memory with four available channels .
-In that case, each of the 4 buffers required in this design is assigned to one of the available channels.
-On the other hand, when the design is compiled for Arria® 10 GX FPGA, only two channels are available and the 4 buffers are equally assigned to the those two channels.
+The macro `FOUR_CHANNELS` is defined only when the design is compiled for the Stratix® 10 GX FPGA because that board has an external memory with four available channels.
+In that case, each of the 4 buffers in this design is assigned to one of the available channels.

+When the design is compiled for the Arria® 10 GX FPGA, the 4 buffers are equally assigned to the those two available channels on that board.

 ## Key Concepts
 * How to use the `mem_channel` buffer property in conjuction with the `-Xsno-interleaving` flag.
-* The scenarios in which this feature can help reduce the area consumed by a DPC++ FPGA design.
+* The scenarios in which this feature can help reduce the area consumed by a DPC++ FPGA design without impacting throughput.

 ## License
 Code samples are licensed under the MIT license.
 See